lehcimcramtrebor/es-theme-forever/README.md

 	-"Forever background" is a mix. display "Forever" layers and backgrounds.

+	-"Custom Full Screen Videos" will display your videos in background, see *CUSTOMIZE_YOUR_THEME/* Read_Me files.

 **Screen Effect:**

 Choose multiple CRT's or TV's static effects to display on arcade cabinet screen.